jcb91/IPython-notebook-extensions-wiki/Home.md

 | [3.x](Home_3x) | checkout 3.x branch |

 **For IPython version 3.x information click here: [3.x](Home_3x)**

-There are different branches of the notebook extensions in this repository.
-Please make sure you use the branch corresponding to your IPython version.
-Not all extensions may be available in 2.x and 3.x.

 Note: This is not related to the __Python__ version.